 Innovation in Trace Technology

-Implant Sciences Corporation (IMSC) is an innovator in Explosive Trace Detection (ETD), continually developing new technologies in the key challenge areas of ETD, Harvestr, Transport, Analysis, and Reporting:
+Implant Sciences Corporation (IMSC) is an innovator in Explosive Trace Detection (ETD), continually developing new technologies in the key challenge areas of ETD, Harvest, Transport, Analysis, and Reporting:

-The Company’s IP portfolio contains fifteen active patents (including two licensed) and four pending.
+The Company’s IP portfolio contains 19 security-related patents; 17 awarded, and 2 pending.
 The portfolio provides extensive protection in IMSC’s original specialties, sample harvesting and collection.
 Recent patents and acquisitions have emphasized sample detection.